 If you have a 2020 ticket, or you are a voucher holder, you will be unable to book your visit in advance.
 Please bring your tickets with you on the day of your visit to gain entry into an available time slot.

 We would like to thank you in advance for your patience and understanding at this time, as we all work together to adapt a new way of visiting.
 We’ll have plenty of staff on hand to answer any questions, reassure any worries and to help you adapt to our changes.

-Whilst inside, we ask you to continue to keep to our social distancing markers throughout and wear a face covering.
+Whilst inside, we ask you to continue to keep social distancing and wear a face covering.